d0zme/d0z-medium/TCPIPCollection/Port-1.md

 permalink: /port-1
 ---

-### What it likely is: 1/tcp tcpmux TCP-Multiplexer
+Port 1 over TCP is likely the TCPMUX TCP-Multiplexer

 It is as decribed in the original RFC